Reading time: 6 minutes

 So, what does that mean for you?

-Well, if you are considering working with an influencer, or if you are already actively doing so, here are some guidelines:
+Well, if part of your marketing strategy is to work with an influencer, or if you are already outsourcing your marketing to one, here are some guidelines:

 - Be aware that if you pay the influencer, be it money, products, or vouchers, the ASA considers this paid advertising